 What is lotion?

-Lotion is an emulsion (blend) of water, a small amount of oil and bunch of toxic ingredients.
+Lotion is a blend of water, a small amount of oil and a bunch of toxic ingredients.

-2. Bacteria and fungus start to grow when water is added to oil.
-Toxic ingredients are added to stop bacterial and fungal growth.
+2. Bacteria and fungus start to grow in bottled containers of oil and water, so Chemicals are added to stop bacterial and fungal growth.